-- (d) Filing: No Proof of Service Required.
-Subject to the provisions of Rule 26(f), all papers after the complaint required to be served upon a party shall be filed with the court either before service or within a reasonable time thereafter.
-Such filing by a party shall constitute a representation by the party, subject to the obligations of Rule 11, that a copy of the paper has been or will be served upon each of the other parties as required by subdivision (a) of this rule.
-No further proof of service is required unless an adverse party raises a question of notice. - (e) Filing With the Court Defined.
-The filing of pleadings and other papers with the court as required by these rules shall be made by filing them with the clerk of the court except that a justice or judge may permit the papers to be filed with that justice or judge, in which event the justice or judge shall note thereon the filing date and forthwith transmit them to the office of the clerk.
-After hours or other office filings are subject to Rule 5(g). - (f) Filing of Papers Not in Compliance with Rules, Orders or Statute.
-Filings that are received but which are not signed, or are not accompanied at the time of filing by a legally required element, including but not limited to, a filing fee, appeal fee, registry recording fee and envelope or summary sheet, or, if filed by an attorney, do not have the attorney's Maine Bar Registration Number, shall be returned by the clerk as incomplete.
-The clerk will not docket the attempted filing but will retain a copy of the attempted filing and the notice of return for six months.
-The offeror may refile the documents when all elements are complete.
-The filing will be docketed when the complete filing is received.
+(d) Filing: No Proof of Service Required.
+Subject to the provisions of Rule 26(f) regarding discovery, all documents after the complaint required to be served upon a party shall be filed with the court either upon service or within a reasonable time thereafter.
+Such filing by a party shall constitute a representation by the party, subject to the obligations of Rule 11, that a copy of the document has been or will be served upon each of the other parties as required by subdivision (a) of this rule.
+No further proof of service is required unless an adverse party raises a question of notice or such proof of service is required by Rule 36(G) of the Maine Rules of Electronic Court Systems.

+(e) Filing with the Court Defined.
+The filing of pleadings and other documents with the court as required by these rules shall be made by filing them with the court except that a justice or judge may permit paper filings to be filed with that justice or judge, in which event the justice or judge shall note thereon the filing date and forthwith transmit them to the office of the clerk.
+After hours or other office filings are subject to Rule 5(g).

+(f) Filings Not in Compliance with Rules, Orders or Statute.
+Filings that are received but not signed or not accompanied at the time of filing by a legally required element, shall be rejected by the clerk as incomplete.